 Just like you receive junk mail in your mailbox at home, you’ll find yourself receiving a lot of spam in your email account.
 Generally speaking, the longer you have had an active account, the more spam you will receive at that account (since it has had more time to get on lists of email addresses).
 If the email account in question is your CC email, then you are in luck!
 Colorado College has a highly effective spam / virus filter called FOPE (Microsoft Forefront Online Portection for Exchange) – anyone with a CC account is automatically signed up for this feature free of charge.
 Although it may occasionally (though quite rarely, in my experience) block legitimate emails, it is very effective in blocking spam messages.
 You can also block and allow specific email addresses, which gives you more control over what should and should not be blocked.

-If the email account in question is not your CC email, then your best bet is to check it through an email program such as Outlook Express – these programs usually have some spam filtering capabilities.
+If the email account in question is not your CC email, then your best bet is to check it through an email program such as Thunderbird – these programs usually have some spam filtering capabilities.
 See the help menu in the application for more information about how to set up a filter.

 Recent E-mail Scams